 The problem is that there are finite numbers of templates and components.
 If there is not a perfect fit, then there is no recourse for customization.

 This simplistic system may work for grandmothers who want a flowchart for their annual crop rotations, but, for companies and organizations that need to eliminate pen-and-paper processes and out-of-date legacy software, there will likely need to be a high level of fine-tuning.

 Every business is different, so the business logic built into the operational software needs to fit like hand in glove.

 Low-code is right in the middle, taking the best parts from both classic programming and no-code programming.
 It is faster, better, and more affordable development that allows for customization to a specific business, department, or issue.

 Low-code programming is, basically, like Excel: Minimal training is required to use it effectively, but, with a little bit of training, you can tap into the advanced features to add many levels of sophistication.

 Like a no-code platform, there is a short learning curve and building blocks quickly establish the data foundations and user interfaces that are common in all websites and apps.
 Templates and components save time.
 Deployment to the internet takes one click.
 A what-you-see-is-what-you-get display provides visuals for the iterations that often provide new ideas for customizations.
 Novices and junior programmers can jump right in and make something without a lot of training.

-Then, the final coat is the important layer where the final, most valuable, elements are defined.
+Then, the final coating is the important layer where the most valuable elements are defined.
 C# customization enables the user to fine-tune the business logic so that each individual client has their own bespoke piece of software.

 That is the level of detail where the true value lies.